leandrocp/mdex/README.md

 ## Features

-- Converts Markdown to HTML, XML, or back to Markdown
+- Converts Markdown to HTML, JSON, XML or back to Markdown
 - Exposes an AST (Abstract Syntax Tree) to [manipulate](https://hexdocs.pm/mdex/MDEx.Document.html) documents using the Access and Enumerable protocols
 - Supports the following flavors: